HarrisKoko/Project3-CUDA-Path-Tracer/README.md

 Sphere intersection relies on the analytic solution to the ray-sphere equation.
 The ray is first transformed into the sphere's object space using the inverse transformation matrix, reducing the problem to intersecting with a unit sphere centered at the origin.
 A quadratic equation is formed by substituting the ray equation into the implicit sphere surface equation.
 The discriminant determines whether an intersection exists—if negative, the ray misses entirely.
 When valid, the quadratic yields two roots representing potential hit points.
 The code selects the appropriate root based on whether the ray hits from outside or inside the sphere, then transforms both the intersection point and surface normal back to world space.

 **Boxes:**
-Box intersection uses the slab method, which treats an axis-aligned box as the intersection of three pairs of parallel planes.
-For each coordinate axis, the algorithm computes where the ray enters and exits that pair of slabs.
-The final intersection interval is the overlap of all three axis intervals.
-An intersection exists if this interval is valid.
-To handle arbitrarily oriented and scaled boxes, rays are transformed into object space where the box becomes axis-aligned, then the results are transformed back to world space.
+Box intersection uses the slab method, treating the box as three pairs of parallel planes (one pair per axis).
+The algorithm computes where the ray enters and exits each pair of slabs, then finds where all three intervals overlap.
+An intersection exists if this final interval is valid (tmax ≥ tmin and tmax > 0).
+For arbitrarily oriented boxes, the implementation transforms rays into object space where the box becomes axis-aligned with sides at ±0.5, performs the slab test iteratively for each axis, then transforms the intersection point and normal back to world space.

+For axis-aligned bounding boxes (AABBs) used in the BVH, a streamlined version computes all three slab tests simultaneously without transformation.
+It inverts the ray direction once, calculates entry/exit points for all axes, and returns the overlapping interval directly.
+This optimized AABB test is critical for BVH traversal performance since it's called frequently during tree traversal.

 **Triangles:**
 Triangle intersection employs the Möller-Trumbore algorithm, which computes the hit point and barycentric coordinates in a single pass.
 The method solves for the ray parameter and barycentric coordinates simultaneously through a series of dot and cross products.
 Built-in early rejection tests ensure the ray only intersects the triangle's front face and that the hit point lies within the triangle's bounds.
 The barycentric coordinates are later used for interpolating vertex normals across the triangle's surface.